Employer Insights

 When hiring minors, employers must:

-• Get a minor work permit endorsement on their business license
+• Get a minor work permit endorsement on a business license

 • Get a completed parent/school or summer authorization form